 - lower quality medical treatment.

 The question I often raise comes from the perspective of financial gaps.
-That is, whether improving financial literacy can narrow the economic divergences that exist for African Americans?
+That is, whether improving financial literacy narrow the economic divergences that exist for African Americans?
 These disparities are not new and remain visible in our society.
-However, for many, including myself, differences do not exist in our everyday lives.
-For minorities, especially Black Americans, they impact job prospects, wages, loans, and retirement savings.
+However, for many, including myself, differences do not exist in our everyday lives, for minorities, especially Black Americans, impact job prospects, wages, loans, and retirement savings.
 Financial education cannot wipe away systemic policies stemming from longstanding racial discrimination and accumulated inequalities.
 It is hard to stamp out these income and wealth gaps in our country that have existed for so long.
 However, at some point, now especially, it is time to recognize those gaps and find ways to narrow them.

 Financial education can make a dent in the gaps in wealth between White and Black Americans.
 It cannot do so entirely without widespread intervention from the government and private sectors to lessen and erase policies that perpetuate these gaps.
 However, there may be ways that financial literacy, new technologies, and funding for new businesses can improve African Americans’ financial lives.